How to Make Decorative Frills for Turkey, Chicken or Crown Roast

-*We can buy online premade frills to dress up our table for Christmas, Easter, Thanksgiving, and other holidays.
+*We can buy online, premade frills to dress up our table for Christmas, Easter, Thanksgiving, and other holidays.
 Search for “regency chop frills decorative holders for chops and chicken legs” or “white paper chop holders”.
 However, homemade alternatives are so much better because we can adjust to custom sizes easily and make them from any desired color or design.

-- Soft texture napkin
+- Paper napkin

 - Cooking foil